Brigid Goddess and Her Beautiful Celtic History

 The ancient Celtic Pagan civilization thrived between approximately 600 BCE and 400 CE and was a mixture of many different cultures and belief systems.
 They flourished throughout the geographic areas of Ireland, the British Isles, Portugal, northern Italy, southern Poland, central Turkey, France, and northern Spain.

-Due to this, it’s believed Brigid’s origins are an accumulation of Goddesses (some possibly dating back to the Neolithic Revolution) or one primary Mother Goddess called Brig.
+As a result, many believe Brigid’s origins encompass many Goddesses (some possibly dating back to the Neolithic Revolution) or a single primary Mother Goddess called Brig.

 You’ll find alternative spellings for her name throughout history and in different geographical areas.